Association of Community Organizations for Reform Now: Legal issues

 In a 2007 case in Washington state, in which seven temporary employees of ACORN were charged with submitting fraudulent voter registrations, ACORN agreed to pay King County $25,000 for its investigative costs and acknowledged that the national organization could be subject to criminal prosecution if fraud occurred.
 In May 2009, six ACORN employees in Pittsburgh, Pennsylvania, pleaded guilty to charges of a combined total of 51 counts of forgery and other violations while registering voters during the 2008 election cycle.

 During the 2008 election season, ACORN gathered over 1.3 million voter registration forms in 21 states.
 Project Vote estimated that 400,000 registrations collected by ACORN were ultimately rejected, the vast majority for being duplicate registrations submitted by citizens.
 Project Vote estimated that only a few percent of registrations were fraudulent, based on past years and samples from some drives in 2008.
 Project Vote estimated that 450,000 of the registrations collected by ACORN represented first-time voters, while the remainder were address changes submitted by citizens updating their addresses.

 ACORN has fired employees for fraudulent registration practices and turned them over to authorities.
 Of 26,513 registrations submitted by ACORN over a nine-month period in San Diego County, California, 4,655 were initially flagged, but 2,806 of those were later validated.
 County officials said this resulted in a 7% error rate by ACORN, compared to usually less than 5% for voter drives by other organizations.

 In plea deals in a 2009 Las Vegas case, former ACORN field director Amy Busefink and ACORN official Christopher Edwards pleaded guilty to "conspiracy to commit the crime of compensation for registration of voters," in connection with a quota system for paid registration staff.
 Edwards was sentenced to a year's probation and agreed to testify for prosecutors in charges against ACORN and against Busefink.
 Busefink appealed her case to the Nevada Supreme Court, challenging the constitutionality of the statute.
 In April 2011, ACORN entered a guilty plea to one count of felony compensation for registration of voters, for which they were fined $5,000, but did not concede that the law was constitutional.

+In 2008, it was revealed that Dale Rathke, the brother of ACORN founder Wade Rathke, had embezzled nearly $1 million from the organization between 1999 and 2000.

 ACORN International

-ACORN International was created in 2002 as an offshoot of ACORN to aid the spread of ACORN's model to other countries, including Argentina, Canada, Mexico, and Peru.
+ACORN International was created in 2002 as an offshoot of ACORN USA to aid the spread of ACORN's model to other countries, including Argentina, Canada, Mexico, and Peru.
 The first ACORN branch in the UK opened in Bristol in 2014 by three people, two of whom were graduates of the Community Organisers programme.

-Other groups are affiliated with ACORN: for example, Living Rent in Scotland and Alliance Citoyenne in France.
+Other groups are affiliated with ACORN International: for example, Living Rent in Scotland and Alliance Citoyenne in France.

+ACORN Canada was founded in 2004 and has chapters across the country.
+The national organization has led campaigns for more affordable internet access, caps on grocery prices, caps on banking fees, and tenants issues.